 - Edit Costs: Edit your own, edit people that report to you, or edit everyone

 The Costs screen

 You can set up the benefits/costs for each person, from which an hourly cost rate is calculated.
-As peoples benefits can change over time, all the benefits have start and end dates so the hourly rate that applies on any given day is known.
-You can include many things, base salaries, bonuses, phone allowance, health insurance – whatever applies for your organisation.
+As people's benefits can change over time, all the benefits have a start and end dates so the hourly rate that applies on any given day is known.
+You can include many things, base salaries, bonuses, phone allowance, health insurance – whatever applies for your organization.